 The designation of a data protection officer (DPO) is mandatory according to section 22(2)(e) of the Data Protection Act 2017 (DPA).
-Thus, this office encourages controllers and processors to appoint a DPO to inform and advise them as well as their employees on their obligations to comply with the DPA and other data protection standards.
+This office requires controllers and processors to appoint a DPO to inform and advise them as well as their employees on their obligations to comply with the DPA and other data protection standards.